renovatebot/renovate/docs/usage/configuration-options.md

 It is only recommended to configure this field if you wish to use the `schedules` feature and want to write them in your local timezone.
 Please see the above link for valid timezone names.

-## transitiveRemediation

-When enabled, Renovate tries to remediate vulnerabilities even if they exist only in transitive dependencies.

-Applicable only for GitHub platform (with vulnerability alerts enabled) and `npm` manager.
-When the `lockfileVersion` is higher than `1` in `package-lock.json`, remediations are only possible when changes are made to `package.json`.

-This is considered a feature flag with the aim to remove it and default to this behavior once it has been more widely tested.

 ## updateInternalDeps

 Renovate defaults to skipping any internal package dependencies within monorepos.